REHABILITATiON COUNSELOR SCOPE OF PRACTICE

 Assumptions

-• The Scope of Practice Statement identifies knowledge and skills required for the provision of effective rehabilitation counseling services to persons with physical, mental, developmental, cognitive, and emotional disabilities as embodied in the standards of the profession’s credentialing organizations.
+• The Scope of Practice Statement identifies the knowledge and skills required to provide effective rehabilitation counseling services to persons with physical, mental, developmental, cognitive, and emotional disabilities as embodied in the standards of the profession’s credentialing organization.

-• Several rehabilitation disciplines and related processes (e.g., vocational evaluation, job development and job placement, work adjustment, case management) are tied to the central field of rehabilitation counseling.
-The field of rehabilitation counseling is a specialty within the rehabilitation profession with counseling at its core, and is differentiated from other related counseling fields.
+• Several rehabilitation disciplines and related processes (e.g., vocational evaluation, job development and placement, work adjustment, and case management) are tied to the central field of rehabilitation counseling.
+Rehabilitation counseling is a specialty within the rehabilitation profession, with counseling at its core, and is differentiated from other related counseling fields.

-• The professional scope of rehabilitation counseling practice is also differentiated from an individual scope of practice, which may overlap, but is more specialized than the professional scope.
-An individual scope of practice is based on one’s own knowledge of the abilities and skills that have been gained through a program of education and professional experience.
+• The professional scope of rehabilitation counseling practice is also differentiated from an individual scope of practice, which may overlap but is more specialized than the professional scope.
+An individual scope of practice is based on one’s knowledge of the abilities and skills gained through a program of education and professional experience.
 A person is ethically bound to limit his/her practice to that individual scope of practice.

 Underlying Values